Non-Deterministic Functions as Non-Deterministic Processes (Extended Version): λ^↯_⊕ : A λ -calculus with Non-Determinism and Failure

-The typing rules for $\lamr$ are standard, with the restriction that we only consider intersections of the same strict type, say $\sigma$, since the current objective is to count the number of occurrences of a variable in a term, and measure the size of a bag.
-We now give a brief description of the rules in \figref{fig:app_typingrepeat}: \begin{itemize} \item {\bf Rules~\redlab{T{:}var}, \redlab{T{:}\oneb} and \redlab{T{:}weak}} are as expected: whereas the first assigns a type to a variable, the second assigns the empty bag $\oneb$ the empty type $\omega$, and the third introduces a useful weakening principle. \item {\bf Rule~\redlab{T:abs}} types an abstraction $\lambda x.
-M$ with $\sigma^k\to \tau$, as long as the variable assignment $x:\sigma$ occurs exactly $k$ times in the typing assignment environment. \item {\bf Rule \redlab{T:bag}} types a bag $B$ with a type $\sigma^{k+1}$ as long as every component of $B$ is typed with same type $\sigma$, a defined amount of times. \item {\bf Rule~\redlab{T{:}app}} types an application $M\ B$ with $\tau$ as long as $M$ and $B$ match on the multiset type $\pi$, i.e., $M:\pi\to \tau$ and $B:\pi$.
-Intuitively, this means that $M$ expects a fixed amount of resources, and $B$ has exactly this number of resources. \item {\bf Rule~\redlab{T{:}ex \dash sub}} types an explicit substitution $M\esubst{B}{x}$ with $\tau$ as long as the bag $B$ consists of elements of the same type as $x$ and the size of $B$ matches the number of times $x$ occurs in $M$, i.e., $B:\sigma^k$ and $x:\sigma$ occurs $k$ times in the type assignment of $M:\tau$. \item {\bf Rule \redlab{T:sum}} types an expression (a sum) with a type $\sigma$, if each summand has the same type $\sigma$. \end{itemize}
+The rules are standard.
+We only consider intersections of the same strict type, say $\sigma$, since the current objective is to count the number of occurrences of a variable in a term, and measure the size of a bag.
+We now give a brief description of the rules in \figref{fig:app_typingrepeat}: \begin{itemize} \item {\bf Rules~\redlab{T{:}var}, \redlab{T{:}\oneb} and \redlab{T{:}weak}} are as expected: the first assigns a type to a variable, the second assigns the empty bag $\oneb$ the empty type $\omega$, and the third introduces a useful weakening principle. \item {\bf Rule~\redlab{T:abs}} types an abstraction $\lambda x.
+M$ with $\sigma^k\to \tau$, as long as the variable assignment \revo{}{$x:\sigma^k$ has an intersection type with $\sigma $ occurring exactly $k$ times.} \item {\bf Rule~\redlab{T:bag}} types a bag $B$ with a type $\sigma^{k+1}$ as long as every component of $B$ is typed with same type $\sigma$, a defined amount of times. \item {\bf Rule~\redlab{T{:}app}} types an application $M\ B$ with $\tau$ as long as $M$ and $B$ match on the multiset type $\pi$, i.e., $M:\pi\to \tau$ and $B:\pi$.
+Intuitively, this means that $M$ expects a fixed amount of resources, and $B$ has exactly this number of resources. \item {\bf Rule~\redlab{T{:}ex \dash sub}} types an explicit substitution $M\esubst{B}{x}$ with $\tau$ as long as the bag $B$ consists of elements of the same type as $x$ and the size of $B$ matches the number of times $x$ occurs in $M$, i.e., $B:\sigma^k$ and $x:\sigma^k$ types the assignment of $M:\tau$. \item {\bf Rule~\redlab{T:sum}} types an expression (a sum) with a type $\sigma$, if each summand has type $\sigma$. \end{itemize}

 Notice that with the typing rules for $\lamr$ the failure term $\fail$ cannot be typed.
 We could consider this set of rules as a type system for \lamrfail, i.e. the extension of $\lamr$ with failure, in which failure can be expressed but not typed.